Skip to content

 Another common scenario involves customer-specific pricing.
 B2B prices are rarely static: framework contract conditions, volume pricing, special agreements and time-limited promotions must be queried from the ERP in real time and displayed in the shop.
 The challenge lies not only in the technical connection but also in performance: when a catalog of 50,000 items needs to calculate individual prices on every page view, intelligent caching strategies and asynchronous price queries are critical for the user experience.

 The third core scenario is document and record synchronization.
 Order confirmations, delivery notes, invoices and credit notes are generated in the ERP and should be available for download as PDFs in the B2B customer portal.
 The integration encompasses automatic assignment to the correct customer account, archiving according to compliant retention periods and optional customer notification when new documents are available.
 This document synchronization significantly reduces manual effort for the sales support team and increases customer satisfaction through instant document availability.
+Three articles go into the details: ERP Integration in B2B E-Commerce: SAP, DATEV, Dynamics, API Architecture in B2B: REST, GraphQL and Message Queues and SAP ECC 2027: Shop Integration for the S/4HANA Switch.

 Frequently Asked Questions About Integrations and Interfaces